 Here’s an example of how you can use it to weed out seemingly similar looking stones based on grading certifications.
 For comparison’s sake, I chose 2 round diamonds from James Allen which are graded by GIA as Excellent cuts and plugged their cut proportions into the tool.

 As you can see, the HCA tool is a very fast and handy tool to help you weed out stones that fall short of having great optics.
-In order to confirm your findings, you should also view the idealscope data to find out more details.
+From the results above, I would instantly reject the diamond on the right based on the HCA findings.

-On a first glance, the HCA tool might appear to be the cleverest application created for the diamond shopper.
-However, a good score on the HCA tool doesn’t necessary indicate a diamond with best light performance/precision due to a variety of reasons.
+On first glance, the HCA tool might appear to be the smartest application ever created for the diamond shopper.
+However, a good score on the HCA tool doesn’t necessarily indicate a diamond with best light performance/precision due to a variety of reasons.

-Taking everything into account, we can say that a HCA score is only useful to a certain degree.
-The tool provides quick results based on a limited set of data inputs.
+Taking everything into account, we can say that the HCA score is only useful to a certain degree.
+However, you need to bear in mind that the tool only provides quick results based on a limited set of data inputs.

 Very often, people take the results of the HCA too literally and make the mistake of making a purchase decision without looking at tangible data.
 The Holloway Cut Advisor is not meant as a tool for selection but rather, a tool to reject poorly proportioned stones.